 Isabel Howland (1859–1942) was a woman’s rights activist who worked closely with her longtime colleague and lover Harriet May Mills, Elizabeth Smith Miller, and others.
+(Nineteenth-century practice was to use the singular, woman's, when referring to women as a class; later practice was to use the plural, women's.)
 She was born in Sherwood (now Aurora) into the Howland family, which contributed significantly to the abolition and woman’s rights movements.
-Isabel’s grandfather was the family patriarch, Slocum Howland.
+Isabel’s grandfather, Slocum Howland, was the family patriarch.
 She was the niece of abolitionist, suffragist, and educator Emily Howland.
 Isabel was born to William Howland (son of Slocum) and his wife, Hannah Letchworth Howland.
 Isabel’s birth represented a new start for the couple, who had tragically lost all three of their previous children to scarlet fever over a span of mere days the year before.
-Four years later William and Hannah welcomed a fifth and final child, Herbert.
+Four years later, William and Hannah welcomed a fifth and final child, Herbert.

-In 1891, the Sherwood Equal Rights Association was formed, a chapter of the national Equal Rights Association (founded 1866) which sought to combine suffrage activism on behalf of African Americans and women.
-Isabel was one of the founding members, as was her father William; the chapter’s first president was Isabel’s mother, Hannah.
-Isabel also helped launch a Sherwood Political Equality Club, a woman suffrage group doubtless inspired by the Geneva Political Equality Club which Elizabeth Smith Miller had operated so successfully at her estate, Lochland.
+In 1891, the Sherwood Equal Rights Association was formed, a chapter of the national American Equal Rights Association (founded 1866), which sought to combine suffrage activism on behalf of African Americans and women.
+Isabel was one of the founding members, as was her father, William; the chapter’s first president was Isabel’s mother, Hannah.
+Isabel also helped launch a Sherwood Political Equality Club, a woman's suffrage group doubtless inspired by the Geneva Political Equality Club that Elizabeth Smith Miller had operated so successfully at her estate, Lochland.
 The Sherwood Equal Rights Association and the Sherwood Political Equality Club both met at William and Hannah’s home, then called Shade Lawn.

 Isabel and her brother Herbert jointly inherited Shade Lawn in 1905.
-In 1910 Isabel retained Syracuse architect Albert Brockway, expanding the property into a small mansion with numerous gables which she renamed Opendore.
+In 1910, Isabel retained Syracuse architect Albert Brockway, expanding the property into a small mansion with numerous gables.
+She renamed the estate Opendore.
 Opendore became a center of community activities in Sherwood.